Amazon S3 Destination

 Option 3: Allow RudderStack to write into bucket

-• This option is applicable only if you are using RudderStack Cloud to set up your connection.
+• You are using RudderStack Cloud to set up your connection.

-• Use this approach only if you wish to allow RudderStack to write into your S3 bucket directly.
+• You want to allow RudderStack to write into your S3 bucket directly.

-• In this case, leave the role based authentication (IAM Role ARN) or access key based authentication (AWS Access Key ID and AWS Secret Access Key) fields blank while setting up your S3 destination in RudderStack.
+For this option, you can leave the role based authentication (IAM Role ARN) or access key based authentication (AWS Access Key ID and AWS Secret Access Key) fields blank while setting up your S3 destination in RudderStack.

 {